 Grey Partridges are a pleasure to find..
 There were several coveys in the area.
-They are fairly common this far north but I had never seen one.
-Since I have been singing 🎼 “and a partridge in a pear tree” ♫ every Christmas since I was a kid it was a pleasure to actually have a picture in my mind of how they really act and what they look like.
+These were new to me.
+They are fairly common this far north although I had never seen one.
+I have been singing 🎼 “and a partridge in a pear tree” ♫ every Christmas since I was a kid.
+It was a pleasure to actually have a picture in my mind of what they look like.
+Seeing them in action was a pleasure.
 They seemed quite similar to our quail being in groups running around on the ground (missed any in pear trees!).
 I was fortunate enough to have had the opportunity bring a pair of Zeiss Victory SF 10×42 Binoculars with me for review.
-For now all I will say is “WOW, The views through these binoculars are incredible”.
+For now, all I will say is “WOW, The views through these binoculars are incredible”.

 We’ve written before about the featherless joys of birding (Desert Bighorn Sheep, Western Zebra-tailed Lizard) – those occasions when being out birding puts us in the right place to see other animals doing what they do.
 So on a recent Sea & Sage Audubon trip to the eastern Sierra Nevada, we were treated to the spectacle of a garter snake that had just captured a vole.

 On a quest for the American Pika (referred to below as just Pika) we recently hiked above the tree line into the alpine zone of the Sierra Nevada Mountains.
 We chose the high elevation region near Conness Lakes just outside Yosemite National Park for our search.
 Our arduous hike to almost 11,000 feet was rewarded with the bustling activity of the Pika (Ochotona princeps), preparing for the rapidly approaching winter months.
 Continue reading →

-The place was virtually bird-less, but on our way out, we chanced upon this particular joy of birding, a flock of Desert Bighorn Sheep.
-These animals are frequently very reclusive, so we stopped to get some photos and video.
-We were rewarded with some footage recording some behavior that few people get to see.
-The video was taken with a Nikon CoolPix P6000 camera through a Kowa TSN-884 spotting scope.
+The place was virtually bird-less.
+But on our way out, we chanced upon this particular joy of birding, a flock of Desert Bighorn Sheep.
+These animals are very reclusive, so we stopped to get some photos and video.
+We shot some rewarding footage recording behavior that very few people get to see.
+I recorded the video with a Nikon CoolPix P6000 camera through a Kowa TSN-884 spotting scope.